Phippsy/donal-readme/README.md

 	* Respect others and make room for their ideas
 	* Use your initiative
 * [Eat your orange](https://www.thenewleam.com/2018/08/eating-an-orange-thich-nhat-hanh/)
-	* SIMPLIFY and REDUCE
+	* SIMPLIFY and REDUCE where you can
 	* Be playful
-	* The Tom Sawyer effect
+	* Apply the Tom Sawyer effect
 	* Find beauty & gratitude
 	* Make magic
 	* Make space to breathe

-## My Vision
+## My Personal Vision

+If we work together in a team, these are the behaviours and objectives which I care about most.

 * Flourish
 	* Be an intrapreneur
-	* Mine for emergence
+	* Relentlessly hunt for emergent value
-	* Use your initiative
+	* Use your initiative - ask for forgiveness, not permission
-* Leave your mark
+* Leave your mark:
-Bring yourself to what we do - your ideas, your experience.
+Bring yourself to what we do - your ideas, your experience; question, celebrate and improve with your team-mates.
 Make things
 	* Faster
 	* Better
-	* Adding more value
+	* More valuable
 * Help it scale
-	* Learn & share
+	* Learn & share with those around you
 	* Build the process
 	* Apply what you learn

-#### The future destination
-WHEN you commit to this culture, YOU WILL never be bored at work again!
-Every day will be an adventure and you will choose the destination.
-You get to bring ideas to life - our customers’ ideas, our ideas to improve things.
-Ideas are cheap - you are in the arena, making them happen.

 ## Why do I care about any of this?
-We only get 1 life
+We only get 1 life - let's show up while we can!
-People can be amazing
+People can be amazing, I'd like to pay attention and help them to thrive.
-Virtuous circles are a force of nature
+Virtuous circles & emergence are a force of nature.

 ## What is our team’s purpose?
-We are vital, rare ambassadors who unite technology and business sense to create alchemy in customer experiences.
-Through creative energy, persistence and collaboration, we help our business to bring their ideas to life, make Cytiva a better place to buy from.
+We are vital, rare ambassadors who bring together technology and business understanding to transmute our customers' experiences.
+Through creative energy, initiative and collaboration, we help our business partners to bring their ideas to life.

+By doing this, we contribute to a digital customer experience which consistently delights through speed, simplicity and convenience.
+This enables Cytiva to attract, convert and retain customers in scalable and defendable ways by applying technology, intelligence and business process.

 *We focus on*
 * Hypotheses which can have the hugest impact on customer experience
 * Relentless understanding of customer mindsets and problems to solve
-* Constructive challenging of stakeholder dogma in service of the best possible use of Cytiva’s considerable resources
+* Constructive challenging of stakeholder dogma in service of the best possible use of Cytiva’s resources